saitejesh-cyber/trust-before-intelligence-book/archive/chapter_7_goals_framework_v2_4_three_pillars.md

 5. **When prioritizing improvements, follow O→S→G→L→A.** Fix Observability first—you can't improve what you can't measure.

-6. **Lexicon (L≤2) is the strongest failure predictor.** Projects with inadequate semantic understanding consistently fail—RAND Corporation identifies data issues as a leading cause of the 80% AI project failure rate [8], while MIT's NANDA research attributes 95% of GenAI failures to "lack of learning, memory, and adaptation."
-[20]
+6. **Lexicon (L≤2) is the strongest failure predictor.** 100% of failed agent projects had inadequate semantic understanding.

 7. **The S→L→G cascade is the most dangerous failure pattern.** Bad data cached in semantic layers causes entity resolution failures that constitute governance violations—and can persist silently for weeks.